rickytang666/2p-tank-battle/README.md

 ### Intro of rules

-Players start with 100 live points, each try to use the keyboard to attack the other tank to make it die (run out of live points).
+Players start with 100 live points, each tries to use the keyboard to attack the other tank to make it die (run out of live points).

 Fuel is necessary for the tanks to move/attack, while a basic fuel capacity is 10000 mL.
 Every second in the game the tank consumes 1 mL, every pixel moving the tank consumes 1 mL, and every time it attacks (whether successful or not) the tank consumes 30 mL.

-The tanks have limited shoot range and any attack towards a target that is out of the shoot range is never successful.
-The basic shoot range is approximately 1/5 of the screen diagonal length.
+The tanks have limited shoot range and any attack towards a target out of the shoot range is never successful.
+The basic shoot range is approximately 1/5 of the screen's diagonal length.

-A basic tank has 35 ammunitions at the beginning of game.
+A basic tank has 35 ammunition at the beginning of the game.

 Every successful attack would reduce the opponent's live points, the basic hurt is 6 live points per hit.
 However, when colliding with the walls or the opponent, the tank would reduce live points every 1.5 seconds upon the collision.